Clairevanr/Automacorp_save/README.md

 -JDK 21 at least (to use gradle)
 -Gradle (You can use the Gradle Wrapper coming with the project)

+/!\ CAUTION
+The project was hosted on Windows to help dealing with some errors (as suggested by the instructor).
+So there will be issues building it on a UNIX like machine Try this command if available :
+    dos2unix gradlew

 ## How to build the project :

 ## Clone the Repository: Clone the project to your local machine: